Try Dives: Your First Step

 What about sharks?

-- Well, apart from basking sharks (see above) the type of shark you are most likely to encounter is the dogfish.
+Well, apart from basking sharks (see above) the type of shark you are most likely to encounter is the dogfish or catshark.
 This animal grows up to about 1m long and can often be found tucked into a crevice, fast asleep!
 A few larger animals can occasionally be seen but most sharks prefer to be out in the open ocean and well away from contact with humans.

-Aylesbury is rather a long way from the sea?
+Isn't Aylesbury a rather long way from the sea?